chadell/slides/src/180410_devopsbarcelona/2_firsttry.md

 </footer>

 <!--
-please, listen carefully to your users! they are the ones who will give value to your services and do it often! a short feedback loop will avoid wasting time
+please, listen carefully to your users! they are the ones who will give value to your services and do it often! a short feedback loop will avoid wasting time.
+Fast failure!
  -->

 ##